-So, in honor of Thanksgiving this year, I came up with this Roasted Acorn Squash Stuffed with Quinoa Mushroom Pilaf (featured on One Green Planet) as a vegetarian or vegan main course.
-Quinoa is a complete protein, so this elegantly presented dish would easily take the place of turkey for any vegetarian or vegan guests.
+So, I came up with this Roasted Acorn Squash Stuffed with Quinoa Mushroom Pilaf as a vegetarian or vegan main course.
+Quinoa is a complete protein, so this elegantly presented dish could easily take the place of turkey for any vegetarian or vegan guests.
 Of course, once your non-vegan friends see this beautiful dish, they will want some too.
-After all, isn’t that the best part of a Thanksgiving dinner?
-Tasting a little bit of everything.

 - olive oil for brushing acorn squash